shawenyao/jekyll-now/_posts/2020-10-20-Voice-Controlled-Raspberry-Pi.md

   <img width="50%" height="50%" src="https://shawenyao.github.io/Photos/IFTTT/1.jpg" />
 </div>

 and creating a new applet boils down to defining the two pieces: the "If This" and the "Then That".

-First, let's configure the "If This" by selecting the Google Assistant option (you might be asked to link your Google account to IFTTT).
+So let's configure the "If This" first by selecting the Google Assistant option (you might be asked to link your Google account to IFTTT).
 In the next screen, although the "Say a simple phrase" option is more than enough to get the job done, the "Say a phrase with a text ingredient" option is preferred as it will be a lot more flexible when it comes to further customizing our voice commands.

 <div align="center">
   <img width="50%" height="50%" src="https://shawenyao.github.io/Photos/IFTTT/3.jpg" />